ku8ar/todo/README.md

 ## Known Issues
 ##### Overlapping of cards, no min / max dimensions, crazy cursor on drag, poor performance
-These are deficiencies in the react-gridbox library that I created in only one day a two months ago.
+These are deficiencies in the react-gridbox library that I created in only one day two months ago.
 I will improve this library in the future.
 ##### Only Chrome support
 This is React framework error.
 Seriously.
 This problem occurs because react inline styles with the value 'repeat()' are unnecessarily parsed by the framework.
 I already have a solution, but I need to change some lines in the react-gridbox to fix this bug.